What could be more important than growing closer to God in the new year?

 “We wanted to see more good, true, beautiful Catholic children’s books that could stand up to secular books in terms of content.
 We wanted them to have that spark that captivates kids, that makes them run to the bookshelf to read it again and again,” she says.
 “We find so much meaning in helping form these really little disciples.”

 Disciples of all ages can find in Warner’s work a meaningful, carefully designed resource to nourish faith and love for God.
-With the help of her guide, and your own time spent in prayer and recollection, you’ll be able to make a spiritual “New Year’s resolution” that will bear great fruit—not just for 2020, but for the rest of your life and, God willing, in the life to come.
+With the help of her guide, and your own time spent in prayer and recollection, you’ll be able to make a spiritual “New Year’s resolution” that will bear great fruit—not just for this year, but for the rest of your life and, God willing, in the life to come.